johankson/Riga2018/docs/Instructions.md

     ViewModel.BeginInvokeOnMainThread = (action) => Device.BeginInvokeOnMainThread(action);
     ```

+    > First we initialize the navigation helper by registering all the available views into TinyNavigationHelper.
+We can then navigate to views based on their class name.
+    >
+    > After that we create a ContainerBuilder.
+This is always done at startup.
+You can also pass the builder to platform specific code to register platform specific implementations of interfaces.
+    >
+    >Then we register all classes that ends with ```ViewModel``` from the core project.
+    >
+    >We move on to registering services such as ```RestClient``` and ```PhotoService```.
+We also provide what interface we want to be associated so when we ask for a ```IRestClient```, we will receive an instance of ```RestClient```.
+    >
+    >When all registration is complete we build the container and register it to the resolver.
+The resolver (that we added earlier) will then be our entrypoint for locating actual objects that implement interfaces that we ask for.
+    >
+    >Last but not least we provide the core project with an entrypoint to the main thread so that we can execute code on the UI thread from the UI agnostic core library.

 1. Resolve references for the code in App.xaml.cs.
 1. Create a new Forms ContentPage in the View and name it PhotosView.xaml.
 1. Go to App.xaml.cs and add set the new Page/View as MainPage.
     ```csharp
     NavigationHelper.SetRootView(nameof(PhotosView));
     ```

+    > The NavigationHelper uses the name of the view we want to set as a rootview and creates it internally.
+This is a feature of TinyNavigationHelper, not Xamarin.Forms.

 1. In the constructor of PhotosView.xaml.cs and Set BindingContext to the PhotosViewModel.
     ```csharp
     BindingContext = Resolver.Resolve<PhotosViewModel>();
     ```

+    > The BindingContext is what makes Xamarin.Forms an excellent candidate for MVVM.
+This means that we will have access to whatever object you assign to it from the View itself (Through a ```{Binding Property}``` statement.)
 1. Go to PhotosView.xaml and set title on ContentPage to Leet Photos.
     ```xml
     <ContentPage Title="Leet Photos">